hturnbull93/hturnbull93/README.md

 ### Team Focussed

-I have often worked as a part of a team for various professional and personal projects.
-I make sure each member's contributions are heard and that all members take part in making decisions.
+During my final project at Makers we took on a new technology for us, React.
+While I already had some experience with React, a lot of the team hadn't.

+The team progresses as a group, so in order to accelerate our project, I spent time making sure everyone had the necessary skills in React and Jest (the testing framework).

-### Time Management
+### Project Organisation

 During my time as a freelance web designer I often worked on several projects simultaneously.
 I manage my time effectively, focussing on tasks of high importance and urgency first.

+At Makers we often worked in groups on larger scale projects, using XP/Agile methodologies and task tracking methodologies such as Kanban in order to keep our workflow managed and clear.

 ### Communication

-Often I have needed to keep multiple stakeholders informed about the progress of projects.
-I assess stakeholder requirements quickly to manage expectations and deliver information effectively.
+Often I have needed to keep multiple stakeholders informed about the progress of projects, be they the project manager, a freelance client, or a team mate on the project.

+Understanding each of their needs and clarifying the meaning of their questions allows me to give them the information they care about in a way they understand.

 <!--